Quant-Insight/Qi_API/README.md

 This repository includes some examples of how to use Quant-Insight's API.

+It contains two main folders:

+  * Main_API_functions: contains QI's API functions.
+  * Use_Cases_Functions: contains useful examples of how to get the most of QI's API functions.

 ## What do you need to start using the API?